facebookarchive/duckling_old/README.md

 (p/load!) ;; Load default configuration

-(p/extract "wake me up the last Monday of January 2015 at 6am"
-           :en$core ;; core configuration for English ; see also :fr$core, :es$core, :cn$core
+(p/parse :en$core ;; core configuration for English ; see also :fr$core, :es$core, :cn$core
-           [:time]) ;; We are interested in :time expressions only ; see also :duration, :temperature, etc.
+         "wake me up the last Monday of January 2015 at 6am" [:time]) ;; We are interested in :time expressions only ; see also :duration, :temperature, etc.

 ;; => [{:label :time
         :start 15